JWWeatherman/how_to_store_bitcoin/getting_started.md

 You will want to install Ubuntu by making your SMALL external drive bootable.

-Never connect the OFFLINE computure to any wifi network and disable the wifi card in Ubuntu as soon as possible.
+Never connect the DISCONNECTED laptop to any wifi network and disable the wifi card in Ubuntu as soon as possible.

 Be sure that you first delete and reformat all existing partitions